Notes on the Geography of New Zealand: Christchurch

 Reconstruction was organized around anchor projects like this one, Re:START, a new and temporary central business district.
 It opened with 27 business in October, 2011, and gradually rose to hold over 50.

 There's no shortage of prompts to help you know where you are and where you (and the city) are going.

-Reconstruction outside the condemned area continues, slowly and perhaps surely.
+Reconstruction outside the condemned area continues.

 A few heritage buildings downtown have been reopened.
 This is the Old Government Building, which had been converted in 1996 to the Heritage Christchurch Hotel.
 Damaged, it reopened.
 Remarkably, it's basement pool survived the quake intact.

 For most of Christchurch Central, the future must be new buildings, but you have to wonder at the cheek of the architects and engineers who build like this, at 151 Cambridge Terrace.
 The story gets more interesting when you look at the construction technology used here and its several cousins.
 We'll look at it.
 Meanwhile, Deloitte leases the two top floors.

 Another building comes along.
 Nope: not concrete.
 It's tubular steel.